How to make Word documents accessible

 ScreenTips or 'hover over' link text

-ScreenTips in Word can provide added link information to users in the form of a visual pop-up with text that is also read out to screen readers.
+ScreenTips in Word display additional link information as a pop-up.
+This text may also be read out by screen readers.

-They are visible mainly on desktop when a mouse hovers over a link or you tab through links with a keyboard.
+They are mainly visible on desktop when hovering with a mouse or tabbing through links using a keyboard.

-- Screen reader users may miss ScreenTips entirely depending on how links are read out.
+- screen reader users may miss them depending on how links are read

-ScreenTips also do not display when a Word document is exported or saved as a PDF.
+ScreenTips are also lost when a Word document is saved or exported as a PDF.

 How to add and format links

-- In 'Insert Hyperlink' window, add the URL in the 'Address' field.
+- In the 'Insert Hyperlink' window, add the URL in the 'Address' field.

 - Select 'OK'.